humaed-aalam/hive-frontend-contactUs/README.md

-#T his is the front end of contact us form of hive.
+# This is the front end of contact us form of hive.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).